adamvietro/Refactoring/README.md

 Lastly thinking about the page as a whole you will need to have the right spacing to keep items separated.
 You should have a different spacing for the lines in a bullet point than the space between each bullet point.
 You should have the space between the title of a text box less than the space between each title and text box that you have on your page.

 **Chapter 4: Designing Text**
+This is the chapter about spacing and dealing with text.
+You should start to find more and more things to look at when it comes to text:
+line-spacing
+line-height
+font-family
+align-items

+These are just to name a few.
+You should also think about how you align and center items.
+You should always try and align the text in a way that is how the reader will naturally read the text.
+In most english speaking/reading countries you should align left.
+You should also try and limit the amount of characters on each line so that the reader will not have to move their eyes as much.

+One thing to keep in mind is that line spacing should be based off the size of the text itself.
+Many times with a larger text you will need less spacing and conversely for smaller text.
+Even letter-spacing can be changed.
+You might love a font but its meant to be used in smaller text and will naturally have a larger letter-spacing.
+You can use the font but change the letter-spacing of the text.

+This chapter is all about learning all the tools at your disposal in order to make the most of something as simple as the text on a page.

+**Chapter  5: Working with Color**